La Trobe University

 What you will study

-To qualify for the Graduate Certificate in Mental Health for Education award, students must complete 60 credit points across 1 year.
+To qualify for the Graduate Certificate in Mental Health for Education award, students must complete 60 credit points across one year.

 - Academic Integrity Module